 * 15-30 minutes – Preparation time at the start of the session where all the creases are ironed out regarding what is going to happen and when.

 * 2 to 4 hours – Depending on the type of photo shoot, this is the actual photo session.
 A normal shoot will take about two hours; however, a newborn session is likely to take nearer to four.

 * 1 to 2 hours – To clean the studio and travel back home. (not to mention all the blankets that will need washing after the Newborn shoot)

 * 30-45 minutes – Uploading the photos from the camera to a computer.

 * 30-45 minutes – All images need to be backed up before any work can be done to them.
 This is necessary in case something were to go wrong.

 * 20+ hours – Yes, you did read that right – 20 plus hours is spent editing a diverse gallery of images to present to the customer.
 I invest my time in every client before I know how much they will order!
 This is how confident I am that they will love their images as every image is lovingly handcrafted and not batched through some quick editing software.

 * 1 hour – Resizing and uploading the gallery online for the client to view.

-* 1 hour – Setting up for viewing order session.
+* 1 -2 hours – Travel to the studio and setting up for viewing order session.